Russian Empire: Government and administration

 Most Russian leaders adhered to a kind of conservatism or traditionalism, albeit accommodating occasional reform.
 This conservatism was premised on the anti-rationalism of intellectuals, religiosity of the Russian Orthodox Church, traditionalism rooted in the landed estates worked by serfs, and militarism of the army officer corps.
-Regarding irrationality, Russia avoided the plenitude of the European Enlightenment that prioritized rationalism, preferring the romanticism of an idealized nation state that reflected the beliefs, values, and behavior of their distinctive people.
+Official imperial ideology generally rejected Western European rationalism in favor of romantic nationalism and religious orthodoxy, framing the autocratic monarchy as the only natural political order for Russian society.
 A conservative notion of modernization based on the incorporation of modern technology to serve the established system replaced the liberal notion of "progress".
 The promise of modernization in the service of autocracy frightened socialist intellectual Alexander Herzen, who warned of a Russia governed by "Genghis Khan with a telegraph".